 - White vs. Grey: A lot of conflicts between the Ideal Hero and the Anti-Hero or Anti-Villain tend to lean on this side.

 - White, Grey and Black Conflict: There are three factions, one the clear cut good guys, one the clear cut bad guys and one that doesn't fit either.

 - White and Grey vs. Black: The core good guys don't do bad things, but there's other groups in the world who hate the villains just as much and are willing to do nasty things to them that the heroes don't have to.

 - White/Grey and Black vs. Black: Basically, where the heroes are forced to team up with bad and not-so-good people to take down other bad people.

-- Grey vs. Grey: More cynical works tend to fall here.
+- Grey vs. Gray: More cynical works tend to fall here, although still more idealistic than Evil vs Evil or Black and Gray.
 Revenge stories, such as Cycle of Revenge and Feuding Families often present such a conflict.
 Don't have to go Grey to get a well-developed character or anything, but it does make it easier.
 See also Unsympathetic Comedy Protagonist for a frequently grey conflict that doesn't have to be realistic.
-(Handled poorly, risks becoming A Lighter Shade Of Gray.)
+(Handled poorly, risks becoming A Lighter Shade of Grey.)

-- Black vs. Black: Enemy Civil War, Warhammer 40000.
-If handled poorly, tends to lead to Darkness Induced Audience Apathy due to it being impossible to root for anyone in the story.
+- Black vs. Black: Enemy Civil War, Warhammer 40,000.
+The most cynical and dark works often fall here.
+If handled poorly, tends to lead to Too Bleak, Stopped Caring due to it being impossible to root for anyone in the story.

-- Blue vs. Orange: A story where one of the sides is not so much good/evil/neutral as alien or just bizarre.
+- Blue vs. Orange: A story where one or more of the sides is not so much good/evil/neutral as alien or just bizarre.
 May use Otherness Tropes.